Seattle Plumbing, Sewer, & Heating

 Why This Problem Should Not Be Ignored

-But frequent drain clogs don’t really stay at that stage.
+But frequent drain clogs don’t stay small—they build over time.

-It’s one of those problems that feels manageable in the beginning.
+It’s one of those problems that feels manageable… until it suddenly isn’t.

 How Plumbers Diagnose the Problem

-A small camera goes through the line and shows exactly what’s happening.
+Instead of trying different fixes, plumbers use a sewer camera inspection to look directly inside the pipe.
+A small camera runs through the line and shows exactly what’s happening.

 How the Problem Is Fixed